Harald Hennum

 Harald Ove Hennum (29 May 1928 – 14 October 1993) was a Norwegian footballer who played as a forward for Frigg and Skeid.
 He was one of Norway's greatest football profiles in the 1950s.

 Club career

 Hennum started his career playing for Frigg where he had a total of three spells.
 As a player at Skeid, Hennum won the Norwegian Cup with Skeid four times, in 1954, 1955, 1956 and 1958.

 International career

-For the Norway national team, Hennum played 43 matches and scored 25 goals, thereby placing third on Norway's all-time top goalscorer list.
+For the Norway national team, Hennum played 43 matches and scored 25 goals, thereby placing fifth on Norway's all-time top goalscorer list.
 He scored four goals in a 1958 friendly match against GDR.